Become a Teacher Mentor

 - Identify resources within their school and district

 - Avoid teacher isolation and establish a network for future sustainability

-Mentors conduct a minimum of two classroom observations (6 hours) per month for their mentee.
+Mentors conduct a minimum of two classroom observations (4 hours) per month for their teacher.
 Each observation includes a pre-conference and a de-brief, both of which may be done in person, by phone, or through email.

-Mentors are required to attend monthly meetings to share best practices, strategize, and engage in seminars provided by Wheelock or Aspire staff and/or guest speakers.
+Four meetings are scheduled throughout the school year to allow participants to share best practices, strategize, and engage in seminars provided by Wheelock or Aspire staff.

-Aspire Institute Mentors become a strong community of peers dedicated to supporting the teacher-mentees.
-Once a month, Mentors come together to share, reflect, and celebrate their mentoring successes and challenges.
+Aspire Institute Mentors are a strong community of peers dedicated to supporting classroom teachers.

 - Access to Wheelock College events